Smart village: West Asia and Middle East

-Iraq: Ten years after the Iraq War, power supply in the country was short of demand.
-In April 2013, the Oil Ministry of Iraq announced its plan to resolve the crisis: "By the end of 2013, the crisis will be over for households with supply of electricity around the clock across the country.
+Iraq: Following the Iraq War, the country faced a significant energy crisis and shortfall of electricity production.
+In April 2013, Ministry of Electricity spokesman Musaab Mudarres announced that by the end of the year, the crisis "will be over for households with supply of electricity around the clock across the country.
 By the end of 2014, Iraq would have met industrial demand as well".
-However, political instability, particularly terrorism, in the country has hampered reliable and neutral assessment of the energy situation.
+However, political instability in the country has hampered reliable and neutral assessment of Iraq's energy needs and production capacity.